 Before appealing the insurance company’s decision, we will review your policy to ensure that the claim you made should be covered and if the claim was made inside the insurance coverage period.
 We will also ensure that you didn’t inadvertently fail to meet a condition of the coverage.

-Even before you contact our office, take extensive pictures of the damage.
+Before you contact our office, take extensive pictures of the damage.
 They could help with your appeal.
 Pictures should be taken at every angle, from a distance as well as close-up.
-Also, take pictures at different times of the day as the lighting from the sun changes how things look in photographs.
+Also, take pictures at different times of the day, as the lighting from the sun changes how things look in photographs.

 Requesting an independent appraisal of the damages may be necessary.
 Many insurance policies allow for an independent review for a second opinion.
 Finally, show that you are a responsible homeowner who took every possible precaution to prevent the damage from happening, especially if the insurance company insinuates or tells you that the damage was due to your own negligence.
-This type of proof may include receipts for fire extinguishers, smoke detectors and security systems, and proof that your property was up to code.
+This type of proof may include receipts for fire extinguishers, smoke detectors, and security systems, as well as proof that your property was up to code.

 Contact a Property Insurance Claim Lawyer

-If your property insurance company denied a legitimate claim or gave you a low-ball offer, contact our property insurance claims attorneys at Morgan & Morgan for assistance.
+If your property insurance company denied a legitimate claim or gave you a lowball offer, contact our property insurance attorneys at Morgan & Morgan for assistance.
 When it comes to insurance companies, size matters.
-With more than 400 lawyers and 50 offices nationwide, we have the resources to fight even the biggest insurance companies.
+With more than 500 lawyers and 50 offices nationwide, we have the resources to fight even the biggest insurance companies.
 At Morgan & Morgan, we treat every case personally and every client like family, ensuring you get the best service possible.
-Discover what we can do for you and schedule a free case evaluation today.
+Discover what we can do for you — schedule a free case evaluation today.